-So all these factors undoubtedly are impacting my rate of recovery.
+So all these factors undoubtedly affect my ability to recover.

 Limbic System Retraining Conclusions

-Although I haven't found either one of these programs to be a "cure-all" for MCS, CFS etc., I put these techniques in my top 5 list of things that have had the most impact on my life and provided the most benefits.
-Changes in diet and environmental clean-up are the first in that list.
+Although I haven’t found either one of these programs to be a “cure-all” for MCS, CFS, etc., I put these techniques in my top 5 list of things that have had the most impact on my life and provided the most benefits.
+Changes in diet and environmental clean-up are the first on that list.

 - Dr. Charles Gant

 - Academy of Functional Medicine, Dentistry & Psychology

 - End Your Addiction Now, by Dr. Charles Gant

 - Laboratory Evaluations for Integrative and Functional Medicine (Lord & Bralley)